EECS150/asic_labs_fa21/lab2/spec.md

 **b.)** Compare the reports with SAIF annotation you just viewed against the analogous reports in `build/power-rundir/staticPowerReports`.
 What would you estimate is the effective switching activity factor of the testbench we have been using?
+Note: switching power is linearly proportional to switching activity.

 ## Closing Thoughts